wevote/WeVoteServer/README.md

 You can see our current alpha version for a San Francisco ballot here: https://WeVote.US/

+To get started, <a href="https://www.clahub.com/agreements/wevote/WeVoteServer">sign the Contributor License Agreement</a>.

 ## Installing Python/Django API Server

 [Installation instructions](docs/README_API_INSTALL.md).